 Twenty Over Ten advocates that not only should all website content be original, but also unique from page to page.
 When we create website copy for advisors, we write from scratch, allowing us to create unique, one-of-a-kind website copy that is specific to the advisor’s brand.

 This rule also extends to ongoing content updates – having a blog that is filled with pre-written articles that you (and thousands of other advisors) have bought and put on your website may be interesting to some readers, but will not improve your site’s SEO ranking.
-With Twenty Over Ten’s Content Assist add-on advisors can now make their online presence more lively, engaging and search-engine optimized with blog content that’s fast, affordable and customizable.
+Twenty Over Ten’s Content Assist service is now included in all of our packages for no additional fee!
+It’s easy to use and allows advisors to make their online presence more lively, engaging and search-engine optimized with blog content that’s fast, affordable and customizable.

 Content Assist users can choose blog posts by category (retirement, home-buying, young adults, etc.), load them into their website, and then edit and further optimize the content for search engines.
 Advisors have the ability to customize and edit the content to add their voice, SEO keywords, and further promote their expertise, or use the content as-is.